Illuminate the subject by hand —

 If you know how to shoot in Manual (M) Mode, you can use a flashlight to paint light onto our subjects.
 Cameras are on tripods for these exposures, which are often 20 seconds long.
 When done correctly, objects seem to emerge out of darkness, glowing.

 Light painting is a terrific way to light a non-moving subject.
 In the hands of photographers like Harold Ross, it becomes an art form.
 Harold can take 20 or more images at a session, lighting one small part of the scene with each shot, then bringing all the images into Photoshop and layering them together to get the final image.

+Here are some light-painted photos taken by my students in class, and some photos of them by me as they painted with light, and some of my own light-painted photos.
 Click on any thumbnail image below to see it larger in a slide show.
 To return here, click on the “x” in the upper right of the slide show, or press the ESC key of your keyboard.